It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 More Animal Kingdom Closures…

-Be sure to check the Seasonal Closures and Possible Future Closures sections of this page for hints at more potential upcoming Animal Kingdom refurbishments.
+• Check the Seasonal Closures and Possible Future Closures sections of this page for hints at more potential upcoming Animal Kingdom refurbishments.

 One of the best ways to keep track of what’s happening in advance of your Disney vacation is to enlist the help of a Disney planning expert.